SQL-Academy/en.sql-academy/course/module-5/windows-functions/article.md

 ## Example of using window functions

-Let's use window functions to get a list of student names and the number of students studying with them in the same class.
+Let's use window functions to get a list of students and their class sizes.

 <ERD databaseName="Schedule" />